-- "(1) May only make a Rule if it is satisfied that the Rule will or is likely to contribute to the achievement of the national electricity market objective. - (2) For the purposes of subsection (1), the AEMC may give such weight to any aspect of the national electricity market objective as it considers appropriate in all the circumstances, having regard to any relevant MCE statement of policy principles."
+"(1) May only make a Rule if it is satisfied that the Rule will or is likely to contribute to the achievement of the national electricity market objective.

-On the basis of its assessment of the information and analysis before it, the Commission has concluded that the Southern Generators' proposal does meet the NEM objective as it would result in significant efficiency and related improvements compared to the current arrangements.
-The Commission is satisfied that the proposal will promote improvements in competition and efficiency in the NEM compared to maintaining the current arrangements to avoid negative settlement residues, involving clamping the Victoria-Snowy interconnector for northward flows, and re-orienting constraints to align the Snowy price to the Victorian price for southward flows.
+(2) For the purposes of subsection (1), the AEMC may give such weight to any aspect of the national electricity market objective as it considers appropriate in all the circumstances, having regard to any relevant MCE statement of policy principles."

-The Commission has also concluded that the alternative solution set out in the Snowy Hydro Re-orientation proposal meets the NEM objective, as it would also be an improvement compared to the status quo.
-As discussed previously in this Final Rule Determination, the Commission may determine to not make either Rule proposal or determine to make one Rule proposal, but it cannot make both.
+On the basis of its assessment of the information and analysis before it, the Commission has concluded that the Snowy Hydro Re-orientation proposal does meet the NEM objective as it would result in significant efficiency and related improvements compared to the current arrangements.
+That being said, the Commission also finds that the Southern Generators' proposal also meets the NEM objective as it would also be an improvement compared to the status quo.
+As discussed previously in the Final Rule Determination, the Commission may determine to not make either Rule proposal or determine to make one Rule proposal, but it cannot make both.

 The Commission considers that the circumstances of having two alternative proposals that both meet the NEM objective have required it to choose between the two.
-As stated above, section 88(2) of the NEL allows the Commission to exercise its discretion "give such weight to any aspect of the national electricity market objective as it considers appropriate in all the circumstances."
-In giving weight to certain aspects of the NEM objective as noted in Sections 2.8.2 and 2.8.3, which deal with the role of the NEM objective in relation to this proposal, the Commission has identified differences between the two proposals in their ability to achieve the NEM objective.
+As stated above, the Rule making test under section 88(2) of the NEL allows the Commission to exercise its discretion and "give such weight to any aspect of the national electricity market objective as it considers appropriate in all the circumstances."
+In giving weight to certain aspects of the NEM objective as noted in Sections 2.9.2 and 2.9.3, which deal with the role of the NEM objective in relation to this proposal, the Commission has identified some distinguishing features between the two proposals in achieving the NEM objective.